eduMFA/eduMFA/doc/configuration/privacyidea-appliance.rst

-.. _privacyidea-appliance:
+.. _eduMFA-appliance:

-privacyIDEA Appliance
+eduMFA Appliance
 ---------------------

 .. index:: appliance, setup tool

-privacyIDEA offers an appliance tool to manage your token administrators, RADIUS clients and also setup MySQL master-master replication.
+eduMFA offers an appliance tool to manage your token administrators, RADIUS clients and also setup MySQL master-master replication.
 It can be found in a Github repository [#applianceGithub]_.